 United States Government & Politics

 This course is designed for educators who are new to US Government and Politics as well as for experienced teachers in search of new materials and strategies.
-Detailed information about the new frameworks and the new testing format for 2018-2019 will be highlighted.
+Detailed information about the new frameworks and the new testing format, which became effective with the 2018-2019 exam, will be highlighted.
 We will examine each of the 5 new units in detail as well as trying interactive lessons that span units and call on the same type of knowledge and skills used in the Free Response Questions.
 We will also share approaches for this course that are effective with students from different academic backgrounds.
 Although the nation’s founding documents remain unchanged, policy, legislation, court decisions and political trends are constantly evolving.
 Updated curriculum, both in electronic and hard copy form, will be made available for all sub-topics.
 This course will examine our political landscape from multiple perspectives, ranging in time from the founding of the Republic to the results of the 2016 election and beyond.

 Bob Baker has taught almost every course offered in the social studies curriculum over the last 34 years, and US Government and Politics is his favorite.
 Recently retired from Needham High School in Needham, Massachusetts, he is an AP Reader and consultant, as well as a self-confessed recovering political junkie.
 He has led teacher workshops across the US, and has compiled a wide repertoire of approaches to this dynamic course.